 ALTERNATIVE WORK PATTERNS AGENCY POLICY AND PROCEDURE OUTLINE

 Wis.
 Stats., s.
-230.215, requires state agencies and universities to participate in developing and creating alternative work patterns (AWP) in order to maximize in a manner consistent with the needs of state service, the employment options available to existing and potential state employees.
-DPM/BAA provides the following policy and procedure guidelines to assist agencies and universities develop their programs.
+230.215, requires state agencies to participate in developing and creating alternative work patterns (AWP) in order to maximize in a manner consistent with the needs of state service, the employment options available to existing and potential state employees.
+DPM provides the following policy and procedure guidelines to assist agencies and universities develop their programs.

 POLICY STATEMENT COMPONENTS: